zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ### Value measured by Detection-as-Code Maturity

 The [Elastic Detection Engineering Behavior Maturity Model (DEBMM)](https://www.elastic.co/security-labs/elastic-releases-debmm) is a structured framework for evaluating and improving how security teams develop, test, deploy, and maintain detection rules.
 It defines maturity across several key areas, including telemetry integration, threat landscape alignment, false positive/negative reduction, stakeholder collaboration, and automation.
-Each area is broken down into qualitative behaviors and quantitative metrics, allowing teams to assess where they stand and what operational capabilities are required to progress.
+Each area is broken down into qualitative behaviours and quantitative metrics, allowing teams to assess where they stand and what operational capabilities are required to progress.

 {% include gallery id="galleryDebmm" caption="Detection Engineering Behavior Maturity Model" %}

 DEBMM addresses the common challenges faced in detection engineering: outdated or static rules, inconsistent testing, lack of telemetry context, poor integration with threat intelligence, and reactive tuning.
 By introducing defined maturity tiers and measurable criteria, it enables teams to move from ad hoc processes to disciplined, automated, and intelligence-driven detection workflows.
-The added value lies in improved rule fidelity, reduced alert noise, faster adaptation to new threats, and clearer prioritization of engineering efforts.
+The added value lies in improved rule fidelity, reduced alert noise, faster adaptation to new threats, and clearer prioritisation of engineering efforts.
 However, reaching higher maturity levels involves non-trivial investment—engineering time, automation infrastructure, cross-team collaboration, and in some cases, integration of AI or machine learning pipelines.

 We can now assess what we can build with the `wazuh-devenv` project, with the structured approach of DEBMM: